Nicklastoft/FooBarExam/README.md

 ## About the project

 This project is all about a dashboard for a beer-slinging bar to use.
-Technically the ideas and methods can be reused for similar projects, but alas this is merely intended to provide solid info for a boss or off-duty bartender to be well informed and have an easier time helping out.
+Technically the ideas and methods can be reused for similar projects, but alas this is merely intended to provide solid info for a owner or off-duty bartender to be well informed and have an easier time helping out.

 ## Usage & screen sizes